L1so/benchy/README.md

-# Benchy - Server Benchmarking Script
+# Benchy - Server Benchmarking Script Built in Dash

 Benchy is a fork of MasonR's [Yet Another Bench Script (YABS)](https://github.com/masonr/yet-another-bench-script), some of Benchy code used same technique as YABS do— I have rewritten some of snippets to optimize the process.
 [Benchy is known to work across several shells](https://github.com/L1so/benchy#portability).